pfpack/pfpack-core-unit/README.md

+# PrimeFuncPack Core.Unit

+PrimeFuncPack Core.Unit is a core library for .NET consisting of Unit type targeted for use in functional programming.
-# PrimeFuncPack Core - A Functional Programming Framework for .NET
+The Core.Unit is shipped as a part of PrimeFuncPack Core - a functional programming framework for .NET

 PrimeFuncPack Core is a functional programming pack for .NET consisting of the fundamentals:
 - Optional and Result monads, Failure type, Tagged Union, and Unit type;